William A. Dimmick: Response to the assassination of Martin Luther King Jr.

 On April 5, 1968, the day after the assassination of Martin Luther King Jr., Memphis clergy from many churches and synagogues met at St. Mary's.
 In an impromptu move, Dimmick took up the cathedral's processional cross and led the assembled ministers down Poplar Avenue to City Hall to petition Mayor Henry C. Loeb to end the Memphis sanitation strike that King was in town to help negotiate.
 Nearly half of the cathedral's membership left during the following months, many in protest of Dimmick's gesture of racial unity.

 Personal life

 Dimmick died on October 19, 1984, in Birmingham, Alabama, three days after having undergone open heart surgery.
 He was 65.
 The funeral service was held October 22 in his hometown of Paducah.
-Dimmick, who never married, was survived by four sisters.